LaganYT/LRCLIB-Frontend/README.md

 1. **Navigate to `/find-lyrics`** or click "Find Lyrics" from the home page.
 2. Enter the song name and artist name in the search fields.
 3. The system will first search the LRCLib database for existing lyrics.
-4. If no results are found locally, it will automatically search Musixmatch using the @mjba/lyrics package for both regular and synced lyrics.
+4. If no results are found locally, it will automatically search multiple sources including Musixmatch and Google for both regular and synced lyrics.
 5. **Accept or Deny Lyrics**: For each result, you can:
    - **Accept**: Click "Accept & Publish" to proceed to the publish page with pre-filled data
    - **Deny**: Click "Deny & Search External" to search for alternative lyrics